 The Nordic Project for Church Multiplication

-Serving Sweden, Norway, Denmark, Finland, and Iceland
+Serving Sweden, Norway, Denmark, Finland, Iceland, and Russia

 East to the Dawn